Good nutrition should be underlying everything you do for your health.

 Plan your meals.
 If a meal if skipped, or if you eat too little, the body will slow down the metabolism in order to conserve energy.
 It is trying to survive and it thinks there isn’t enough.

 Rule Two: Now, there is some sort of “plate” going around brought to you by the same people who gave you the food pyramid.
 I think 1/4 of that plate is “whole grains”.
-What does “whole grains” mean, it means that they are healthier than white flour.
+What does “whole grains” mean?
+It means that they are healthier than white flour.
 Somehow that has been changed to whole grains are healthy for you.
 But grains should pretty much be avoided.
 The body doesn’t metabolize gluten very well, and that is the protein in “whole grains”.
 There is a lot to be said about the problem with wheat.

 It’s a good idea to stay away from fried foods and those foods that are high in saturated fat as well.

 And beware of the “gluten-free” foods.
 They are high in potato starch, tapioca starch, etc. etc. Check the labels.
+See: Gluten free processed foods.

 Rule Three: The closer to nature, the better the food will be.
 Shop in your produce department.
 Shop locally and shop organically.